-5) Rejuvenation and Transformation: To create CE3 VMS, a connection with CE2 VMS had to be embedded in the code.
+To create CE3 VMS, a connection with CE2 VMS had to be embedded in the code.
 The parts of the code that handle this connection are in the transformation classes.
 These classes belong to the CE3/CE2 data elements.
 When setting up the meta-model used as the basis for the code expansion, data elements will be marked as either type CE3/CE2 or type CE3.
 All transformation classes are then included in the expansion.
-When a data structure does not need to be linked to both CE2 and CE3 anymore, it is enough to specify this in the meta-model and re-expand.
-CE3 data elements will be applied at that point, and the transformers are no longer required.
+When a data structure does not need to be linked to both CE2 and CE3 anymore, it is enough to specify this in the metamodel and re-expand.
+CE3 data elements will then be applied, and the transformers will no longer be required.
 The process of re-expansion that improves the element structures is called rejuvenation.
 In this case, the rejuvenation process eliminates all code and connections to CE2, removing the link to legacy.